apache/dolphinscheduler-website/docs/en-us/1.3.6/user_doc/kubernetes-deployment.md

 > **Note**: `storageClassName` must support the access mode: `ReadWriteMany`

-2. Put the Hadoop into the nfs
+2. Copy the Hadoop into the directory `/opt/soft`

 3. Ensure that `$HADOOP_HOME` and `$HADOOP_CONF_DIR` are correct